jrosen48/utk-homepage/content/post/2020-05-22-materials-for-nsf-bcser-proposal.md

 To share in [a neat and fairly-comprehensive proposal library from my institution](https://research.utk.edu/proposal-support/toolkit/proposal-library/), I gather materials for the [National
 Science Foundation Building Capacity in STEM Education Research program](https://www.nsf.gov/pubs/2020/nsf20521/nsf20521.htm) proposal
 I submitted last June ([post here](https://joshuamrosenberg.com/posts/new-project-understanding-the-development-of-interest-in-computer-science/)).

 The library had examples from a number of disciplines (and for a number of funders), but did not have any for educational research.

-The materials include these documents:
+I shared the following materials:

 - Summary
 - Narrative